7 Day Guitar Practice Routine #3 - Arpeggios

 Sweep picking big 5 string arpeggios shapes also greatly benefits your fretting hand strength and dexterity.
 Regardless of your own personal opinion on this technique, the exercises below will benefit both hands greatly.
 Just don’t be… that guy.
 (Or gal)

-That being said, if you’re a Metal Guitarist and assuming your playing in a Metal band, ignore everything I just said and SHRED.
+That being said, if you’re a Metal Guitarist and assuming you’re playing in a Metal band, ignore everything I just said and just SHRED. 🤘

 Craig’s Top 5 Classic Shred Guitar Albums (Tasty Picks!):

-This first set consists of an A String root, 1 note per string except for 2 notes on the high E. These are the most common “shredder” era shapes.
+This first set consists of an A String root, 1 note per string except for 2 notes on the high E. These are the most common “shredder” era shapes not to mention, easy to get your hands around.

 The real challenge here is the picking.
 Notice when doing the C Major shape below, the picking changes on the second run.